satyakonmsft/skype-docs/Skype/WebSDK/docs/ReusingUcwaFqdn.md

 ---
-title: Reusing UCWA FQDN across signins
+title: Reusing UCWA FQDN across sign-ins
+description: Describes how to reuse UCWA FQDN across sign-ins and add it to the origins list to make the auto-d faster.
 ---
 # Reusing UCWA FQDN across signins